"False Idol Worship"

 It is telling that THE SECRET LIFE OF BEES not only contains pagan heresy; it also contains a significant number of profanities misusing the name of God and the name of Jesus Christ.
 This shows how careless, mindless and evil the filmmakers have become in promoting their fuzzy, heretical theology in what is, sadly, another lame “chick flick” for former child star Dakota Fanning.

+In THE SECRET LIFE OF BEES, a 14-year-old white Southern girl who accidentally killed her mother 10 years ago, runs away from her abusive father in 1964.
+With the family’s black maid in tow after she was beaten by racists, Lily heads for her mother’s hometown.
+There, she runs into her mother’s black nanny, August Boatright.
+August runs a honeybee farm with her two sisters.
+Eventually, the secrets of the past come out.
+Racism rears its ugly head again, however, when Lily becomes interested in the black teenager who helps August tend the bees.
 THE SECRET LIFE OF BEES lays on its righteous indignation against white racism a bit too thickly.
 The white Southern males are almost portrayed as dumb and mean as they possibly can be.
 Even worse is the heresy the movie teaches.
 Lily eventually learns that the Boatwright sisters and their female friends pray to a wooden, Africanized carving of the Virgin Mary.
 Then, after the movie’s happy resolution, Lily says that the Virgin Mary is “inside” her.
 Effectively, the filmmakers have replaced Jesus Christ with Mary.
 This is an abhorrent, offensive heresy.